 - Flavor profile: Dry and spicy, with ripe cherries and a hint of vanilla.

-- Recommended dish: Pairs excellently with grilled meat, such as a juicy bistecca alla fiorentina.
+- Recommended dish: Pairs perfectly with grilled meats, such as a juicy bistecca alla fiorentina.

 Amarone della Valpolicella: Allegrini Amarone

-- Flavor profile: Full and velvety soft, with intense aromas of dried fruit and chocolate.
+- Flavor profile: Full and velvety, with intense aromas of dried fruit and chocolate.

-- Recommended dish: Delicious in combination with game dishes or a hearty cheese board.
+- Recommended dish: Delicious in combination with game dishes or a hearty cheese platter.

 Barolo: Pio Cesare Barolo